rick-lunar/nucleobase/README.md

 ## 📖 Overview

-nucleobase is a modular framework designed to simplify the creation and orchestration of service-based architectures.
+Núcleo Base is a modular framework designed to simplify the creation and orchestration of service-based architectures.

-Built around independent service components and reusable helper layers, nucleobase provides a structured environment for experimenting with workflows, processing pipelines, and architectural patterns.
+Built around independent service components and reusable helper layers, núcleo base provides a structured environment for experimenting with workflows, processing pipelines, and architectural patterns.

 The project emphasizes: